 Uninterrupted growth, cleverly disguised in the shadow of sustainable development1 , continues to wreak havoc.
 We are heading straight towards crises of unprecedented magnitude.
-The only unknown is whether they will first be economical, social2 , environmental,3 or even the aftermath of a full-scale war.4 For 2023, The Bulletin of the Atomic Scientists' Doomsdays Clock indicates since January 23, 2020, that it is now less than two minutes to midnight!
+The only unknown is whether they will first be economical, social2 , environmental,3 or even the aftermath of a full-scale war.4 For 2023, The Bulletin of the Atomic Scientists' "Doomsday Clock" confirmed that it is still less than two minutes to midnight!
 It is the most severe warning from this international scientific community's tool, the clock's closest approach to midnight since its inception, even worse than in 1953, during the nuclear threat most scary days4 .
-Is our civilization doomed to collapse within a few decades, for want of anything better than the "least bad political system" as described by Winston Churchill?
+Is our civilization doomed to collapse within a few decades, for want of anything better than the "least bad political system" described by Winston Churchill?

 For several years, the stalemate findings in which we find ourselves are multiplying.
 Sometimes it is timidly mentioned that we have indeed entered a new century.
-The prefix "21st century" is sometimes added to a topic, to support the fact that we deserve better, much better.
-The current situation forces us to ask ourselves this existential question: Will our civilization be able to survive the twenty-first century?
-Or even more improbable, to serenely start this 3rd millennium, which seemed so full of promise, just a few decades ago?
+The prefix "21st century" is often added to a topic to support the fact that we deserve better, much better.
+The current situation forces us to ask ourselves this existential question: Will our civilization survive the twenty-first century?
+Or even more improbable, serenely start this 3rd millennium, which seemed so full of promise, just a few decades ago?

 Two of our biggest headliners in the scientific world shared explicit messages about the urgency of finding new paths fundamentally different from those we have explored so far.
 On the one hand, David Suzuki believes that "environmentalism has failed."5 On the other, Hubert Reeves frankly tells us that our civilization's very survival is at stake6 .
 And too little seems to be in place to avoid the worst.
 We, therefore, believe that it is legitimate to question many fundamental aspects of our way of life.

 Original quote: « Plusieurs auteurs et chercheurs mettent en garde ceux qui croient qu’à tort, développement et croissance sont synonymes. » (p.
 12)